 Author or co-author of more than 170 technical papers, 120 technical articles, and two books published by Simmons Boardman Books, Dr. Zarembski’s work and expertise have been recognized with numerous honors, including being named an honorary member of AREMA, and receiving both the American Society of Mechanical Engineers’ Rail Transportation Award in 1992, and the U.S. Federal Railroad Administration’s Special Act Award in 2001.
 He is a member of the American Society of Civil Engineers, and is a registered Professional Engineer in five states.
 Dr. Zarembski earned the MA and PhD in Civil Engineering from Princeton University, and the MS in Engineering Mechanics and BS in Aeronautics and Astronautics from New York University.

 - Program Fee includes course notes plus a copy of the book American Railroads: Decline and Renaissance in the Twentieth Century.
 Also includes continental breakfasts, and breaks each day, plus University parking.
-In addition, one lunch will be served along with a special lunchtime guest presentation.

 Individual Registrations: $2,500/person